VasileiosKilis/RegistrationWebapp/README.md

 the methods for creating,deleting etc users in the database.
 <br />
 Finally for the frontend.
 This is a single-page application.
 We used ng-view to display everything in our index page.
+Bootstrap to make it look pretty.
+JavaScript for the app controllers.